 - You are/were in receipt of a Disabled Student Allowance (DSA) as part of your undergraduate studies or are receiving/received support from your undergraduate university’s disability office.

 While not part of the bursary criteria, we encourage applications from BAME students.

-If you have faced challenging personal circumstances during your undergraduate studies or prior to entry, we encourage you to include this information in the relevant section of the application form.
+If you have faced challenging personal circumstances during your undergraduate studies or prior to entry, please include this information in the relevant section of the application form.
 For example, you may have with caring responsibilities for another family member, or have experienced interruptions to study.

 How to apply

 Depending on which criteria you meet, you may be asked to submit additional documents as supporting evidence, which could include: